 In fixed effect meta-analyses, the true effect of treatment is assumed to be the same in each study.
 Use of a fixed effect model therefore follows from the assumption that variability between studies is entirely due to chance.
-In a random effects meta-analysis, the treatment effect in each study is assumed to vary around an overall average treatment effect.
-(53) As the random effects model assumes a different underlying effect for each study, it tends to result in wider confidence intervals than the fixed effect model.
-(51) When the reported effect sizes are homogeneous the fixed and random effects approaches yield very similar results.
+In a random effects meta-analysis, the treatment effect in each study is assumed to vary around an overall average treatment effect.(61) As the random effects model assumes a different underlying effect for each study, it tends to result in wider confidence intervals than the fixed effect model.(59) When the reported effect sizes are homogeneous the fixed and random effects approaches yield very similar results.
 The choice between fixed and random effects models is context specific and the decision is often made following an assessment of heterogeneity.
 Substantial heterogeneity suggests the use of a random effects model but also raises the question of whether the studies are actually comparable, sometimes referred to as comparing apples, oranges and pears.
 In analyses of sparse event data, as is common for adverse outcomes, it is common to use a fixed effect analysis possibly due to a lack of evidence of heterogeneity.
-The use of random effects has implications for the interpretation of results and the distribution of effect estimates should be discussed.
-When random effects are used, it is strongly recommended that prediction intervals are reported in addition to the confidence bounds.
-Confidence bounds indicate the precision of the estimate of average effect, whereas prediction intervals give bounds to the potential effect in an individual study setting.
+The use of random effects has implications for the interpretation of results and the distribution of effect estimates should be discussed.(62) When random effects are used, it is strongly recommended that prediction intervals are reported in addition to the confidence bounds.(63) Confidence bounds indicate the precision of the estimate of average effect, whereas prediction intervals give bounds to the potential effect in an individual study setting.

 A measure of heterogeneity should be reported to support the choice between a fixed and random effects model.
-Where heterogeneity is present and a meta-analysis is justified then use of a fixed effect model would not be correct.
+Where there are few studies with small sample sizes, there may be limited ability to detect statistical heterogeneity.
+It should be noted that the absence of statistical heterogeneity does not imply a lack of clinical heterogeneity.
+A fixed effect model assumes that if all studies had infinitely large sample sizes then they would report precisely the same treatment effect.
+Due to differences in study populations and implementations of technologies, this assumption is unlikely to hold in most cases.
+As such, a random effects approach is usually justified.
+Where heterogeneity is present and a meta-analysis is justified, then use of a fixed effect model is not correct.
 In such instances a fixed effect model should only be presented in special situations, such as few studies and strongly differing sample sizes.
+Where a fixed effect approach is used, the random effects analysis should also be presented.